Invesco Van Kampen Munpl Oprtnty Tr (NYSE:VMO) Shares Acquired by Capital Wealth Alliance LLC

-Capital Wealth Alliance LLC lifted its position in Invesco Van Kampen Munpl Oprtnty Tr (NYSE:VMO) by 48.6% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 77,216 shares of the investment management company’s stock after purchasing an additional 25,238 shares during the quarter.
-Capital Wealth Alliance LLC owned about 0.11% of Invesco Van Kampen Munpl Oprtnty Tr worth $943,000 at the end of the most recent reporting period.
+Capital Wealth Alliance LLC grew its holdings in Invesco Van Kampen Munpl Oprtnty Tr (NYSE:VMO) by 48.6% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 77,216 shares of the investment management company’s stock after buying an additional 25,238 shares during the period.
+Capital Wealth Alliance LLC owned 0.11% of Invesco Van Kampen Munpl Oprtnty Tr worth $943,000 as of its most recent filing with the Securities & Exchange Commission.

 Other institutional investors and hedge funds have also recently made changes to their positions in the company.
 Advisor Group Holdings Inc. purchased a new stake in shares of Invesco Van Kampen Munpl Oprtnty Tr in the first quarter valued at about $1,561,000.
 6 Meridian grew its holdings in shares of Invesco Van Kampen Munpl Oprtnty Tr by 208.9% in the second quarter.
 6 Meridian now owns 76,735 shares of the investment management company’s stock valued at $910,000 after purchasing an additional 51,892 shares during the period.
 Wedbush Securities Inc. grew its holdings in shares of Invesco Van Kampen Munpl Oprtnty Tr by 6.2% in the second quarter.
 Wedbush Securities Inc. now owns 18,436 shares of the investment management company’s stock valued at $219,000 after purchasing an additional 1,084 shares during the period.
 Janney Montgomery Scott LLC grew its holdings in shares of Invesco Van Kampen Munpl Oprtnty Tr by 36.1% in the second quarter.
 Janney Montgomery Scott LLC now owns 40,756 shares of the investment management company’s stock valued at $483,000 after purchasing an additional 10,800 shares during the period.
 Finally, Private Advisor Group LLC purchased a new stake in shares of Invesco Van Kampen Munpl Oprtnty Tr in the second quarter valued at about $83,000.
 17.88% of the stock is owned by hedge funds and other institutional investors.